fluxninja/aperture/docs/content/get-started/installation/agent/supported-platforms.md

 sidebar_position: 4
 ---

-Below are the platforms supported for the Aperture Agent and Controller:
+Below are the platforms supported for the Aperture Agent:

 | Platform   | Extent of Support                                                     |
 | ---------- | --------------------------------------------------------------------- |